No Result

 High yields can be a sign of elevated risk.
 AGNC’s dividend does carry significant risk.
 AGNC has reduced its dividend several times over the past decade.

-We do not see a dividend cut as an imminent risk at this point, given that the payout was fairly recently cut to account for unfavorable interest rate movements and that AGNC’s net asset value appears to have stabilized.
+We do not see a dividend cut as an imminent risk at this point, given that the payout was cut fairly recently to account for unfavorable interest rate movements and that AGNC’s net asset value has stabilized somewhat.

-Management has taken the necessary steps to protect its interest income, so we don’t see another dividend cut in the near term, particularly given that the Fed’s expected interest rate reductions over the next three years will provide a tailwind to AGNC.
+Management has taken the necessary steps to protect its interest income, so we don’t see another dividend cut in the near term, particularly if the Fed doesn’t raise rates or is able to cut as it had previously planned to do.

 However, with any mortgage REIT, there is always a significant risk to the payout, and investors should keep that in mind, particularly given the volatile behavior of interest rates in recent years.